 At this stage, the gum disease has actually advanced into periodontitis disease.
 Irreversible damage will have been done to the gums.

-Throughout this article we show a few images of what gum disease can look like, but here are a few gingivitis images for you to take a detailed look at.
+Throughout this article, I show a few images of what gum disease can look like, but below are 2 gingivitis images for you to take a detailed look at.

 Some are more at risk than others